Kegbot/kegbot-server/docs/source/settings.rst

   be prefixed by this URL.
 Otherwise, media will be served from the same host as the server itself, under ``/media``.
 You may use this setting to e.g. serve media links through a CDN.

-.. data:: KEGBOT_ENABLE_V2_API

-  If set to ``true``, the new Kegbot Server API will be enabled (at path ``/api/v2/...``).
-This API will replace the existing API implementation in a future major Kegbot release.
-It is currently unfinished.
-Enable this if you are a developer intending to work on or with this API.